Make a booking now Campus Online Login

-The 22nd of October 2021 is International Stuttering Awareness Day.
-In light of this important date, we teamed up with Janet Stevens to bring you an informative article on Stuttering.
+October is International Stuttering Awareness Day.
+In light of this, we teamed up with Janet Stevens to bring you an informative article on Stuttering.
 Janet is an experienced speech and language therapist, independent practitioner and module leader on our Speech, Language and Communication Needs module.

 This article highlights the different terminology you may hear, important facts, risk factors, and much more.
 If you are interested in any of the information below, please do feel free to leave any questions or feedback for Janet in the comment section at the end of this article.